 With three days in San Diego, I recommend staying somewhere in the Gaslamp Quarter in downtown San Diego.

-The Gaslamp Quarter is a 5-minute ride from the airport, and very walkable so it’s the perfect area to stay for visitors to San Diego.
+The Gaslamp Quarter is a 5-minute ride from San Diego International Airport, and very walkable so it’s the perfect area to stay for visitors to San Diego.
+It’s also relatively central to all of the sights and attractions I recommend in this itinerary.

-In the Gaslamp, there are TONS of hotels to choose from, and I’ve listed my best recommendations below:
+In the Gaslamp Quarter, there are TONS of hotels to choose from, and I’ve listed my best recommendations below:

 Where to stay in San Diego’s Gaslamp Quarter